No-Code BLE GATT Mock Server with NCP Commander

 This guide will provide a step-by-step walkthrough of this process.
-Starting with a SiLabs development board with a Bluetooth 5.2 Wireless SoC (System-on-Chip) and the Bluetooth – NCP Network Co-Processor (NCP) target application from Simplicity Studio 5 (SSv5).
-Then will be demonstrated how to use the NCP Commander to set up a GATT Server, allowing you to test your device’s entire BLE communication protocol in real-time with a mobile app.
+We will begin by configuring a Silabs development board with an NCP target application.
+We will then demonstrate how to use the NCP Commander to set up the GATT Server, allowing you to test your device’s entire BLE communication protocol in real-time with a mobile app.
 By the end of this guide, you will be able to fully test and debug your BLE services and characteristics without writing a single line of firmware code, significantly accelerating your development cycle and improving debugging efficiency.

 Tutorial Environment